A profile picture of Professor Mike Mannion, Interim Deputy Vice-Chancellor of GCU.

 He gained his first degree in Computer Science from Brunel University and went on to graduate with an MBA from the Open University and a PhD in Artificial Intelligence from the University of Bristol.
 After several years working as a Software Developer, Mike took up the roles of Lecturer and Senior Lecturer at Edinburgh Napier University from 1992 to 2000.

 He joined Glasgow Caledonian University in 2000 as Head of the Department of Computing.
-Since then he has taken on various senior management roles: Dean of the School of Computing and Mathematical Sciences (2002-2007), Dean of the School of Engineering and Computing (2007-2008), Vice-Principal International (2008-2010), Vice-Principal (Learning & Teaching (2010-2012), Vice-Principal Research (2012-2016), Interim Head of Department of Computing (2018), Director of the SMART Technology Research Centre (2019-2020), Interim Provost GCNYC (2019, 2020), Dean of the School of Engineering, Computing & Built Environment (2020-2022), Interim Director of GCU London (2022), Interim Deputy Vice-Chancellor (2022), Interim Vice-Principal Global Engagement (2023).
+Since then he served in various senior management roles: Dean of the School of Computing and Mathematical Sciences (2002-2007), Dean of the School of Engineering and Computing (2007-2008), Vice-Principal International (2008-2010), Vice-Principal (Learning & Teaching (2010-2012), Vice-Principal Research (2012-2016), Interim Head of Department of Computing (2018), Director of the SMART Technology Research Centre (2019-2020), Interim Provost Glasgow Caledonian New York College (2019, 2020), Dean of the School of Engineering, Computing & Built Environment (2020-2022), Interim Director of GCU London (2022), Interim Deputy Vice-Chancellor (2022), Interim Vice-Principal Global Engagement (2023), President of Glasgow Caledonian New York College (2023-2024).
+He is currently Interim Director of the Research Office.

-Mike has also served as a non-executive director at Fairbridge in Scotland (2009-2011), Higher Education Academy (2011-2015), Scottish Catholic International Aid Fund (2013-2022), Homeless Action Scotland (2017-2023), St Mary’s Kenmure (2023-present day).
+Mike has also served as a non-executive director at Fairbridge in Scotland (2009-2011), Higher Education Academy (2011-2015), Scottish Catholic International Aid Fund (2013-2022), Homeless Action Scotland (2017-2023), and is currently the Chair of the Board of Trustees at St Mary’s Kenmure (2023-present day).